raheem-blackshear/feemailme/README.md

   - Log out.
   - Create custom yes/no answer email surveys with basic error checking on field data entry and perform a final review of the survey.
   - Use purchased credits to send out the created surveys to people.
+  - View their mailed surveys and responses (to be implemented).
+- Ensures survey responses are distinct (repeat responses from the same responder are not recorded).

 The name is a cheesy pun since I'm cool like that.